-The Definitive Guide on the Differences Between Electronic Signatures, Digital Signatures and Email Signatures
+The Ultimate Guide on Electronic Signatures, Digital Signatures, and Email Signatures

 Présenté par Exclaimer

 Digital signatures.
 Electronic signatures.
 Email signatures.
-They all sound like exactly the same thing.
-After all, they all are used for providing a sign off online.
+They all sound like the same thing.
+After all, they all are used for providing a sign-off online.

-However, although they are often used in the same context, there are very clear differences between the three.
-They are used for different purposes and it is a mistake to think they all do the same thing.
+However, although they are often used in the same context, they are different.
+They are used for different purposes, and it is a mistake to think they all do the same thing.
 So, learning how to electronically sign in an email is different from using an email signature to end an email.

-This article takes a look at these three types of signature to help you understand their differences and the contexts they are used in.
+This article looks at these three types of signatures to help you understand their differences and the contexts they are used for.

 What is an email signature?

-At its most basic level, an email signature is a contact block added to an email.
+An email signature is a contact block added to an email at its basic level.
 Essentially, it’s an electronic business card.
 It gives information to a recipient on how to contact the person who’s emailed them.
 It’s a simple item that appears in standard corporate email.

-Email signatures can be used on personal emails for a variety of different purposes.
-However, in this instance, the email signatures we’re talking about are the ones used on corporate email.
-This means the emails that you and your colleagues send out on a daily basis on behalf of your company.
+Email signatures can be used on personal emails for various purposes.
+However, in this instance, the email signatures we’re talking about are used on corporate email.
+This means the emails you and your colleagues send out daily on behalf of your company.

 An email signature typically contains the following contact information:

-Going beyond the contact details and legal disclaimer, email signatures are a great avenue to promote your latest content, broaden your social reach, and maintain brand consistency.
+Looking beyond the contact details and legal disclaimer, email signatures are a great avenue to promote your latest content, broaden your social reach, and maintain brand consistency.
 They can also be used to showcase and extend the reach of your key marketing communications activities.
 However, it is crucial to understand that email signatures differ from electronically signing an email.

 HTML email signature templates often include:

-To find out more about how to use email signatures effectively, read Professional Email Signature Examples and How to Write Them.
+To learn more about using email signatures effectively, read Professional Email Signature Examples and How to Write Them.
 Also, if you want to ensure that you can easily manage all email signatures for your users and save hours of time, check out how Exclaimer can help.

 What is an electronic signature?

-An electronic signature, often referred to as an e-signature, is used to electronically add a signature to document online.
+An electronic signature, often referred to as an e-signature, is used to electronically sign an email document online.
 You often use one to show that you agree with the contents/terms and conditions of a document, form, or request.
 An electronic signature is often used to sign a document sent by email.

-Simply put, an electronic signature is the digital equivalent of signing a paper-version of a document.
-The intent of the signature is exactly the same, with the only differece being that it is captured electronically rather than handwritten.
-It represents a clear agreement entered into willingly on behalf of two or more parties and is often legally binding.
+Simply put, an electronic signature is the digital equivalent of signing a paper version of a document.
+The intent of the signature is the same, with the only difference being that it is captured electronically rather than handwritten.
+It represents a clear agreement entered willingly on behalf of two or more parties and is often legally binding.

-Many businesses find that the safest way to electronically sign a document is to use a solution like Adobe Sign or DocuSign.
-And as there are legal requirements around the use of electronic signatures, it's important to be aware of key legislation that affects their use.
+Many businesses find that the safest way to electronically sign a document sent by email is to use a solution like Adobe Sign or DocuSign.
+And as there are legal requirements around electronic signatures, it’s essential to be aware of key legislation that affects their use.

 Electronic signature laws in the U.S.